osu-usli/Altimu-10_v5_sdlog/README.md

 - Wait for the Raspberry Pis to return vision processing results over serial.
 - Use the vision processing results to estimate the rocket's bearing to the tent.
 Combine this with the latest time-of-flight distance measurement to compute a grid square.
 - Repeatedly transmit the grid square to the base station using the time-of-flight module.

+Besides the standard Arduino SDK, this software depends on the [LSM6](https://www.arduino.cc/reference/en/libraries/lsm6/) and [LPS](https://www.arduino.cc/reference/en/libraries/lps/) libraries, which you can install using the Library Manager in the Arduino IDE.
+Once the libraries are installed, the `Payload.ino` file will compile and run using the Arduino IDE.